michaelsrichter/functions-vnet-tutorial/README.md

-# Use private endpoints to integrate Azure Functions with a virtual network
+# Use private endpoints to integrate Azure Functions with a virtual network!!

 ## Features